 By consulting the map, you can figure out your mail’s travel timeline and see a rough portrait of how mail travels throughout the country.
 For instance, a magazine (periodicals class) originating in Portland, Oregon, should arrive in Seattle in four days, and will take five days to arrive in north-central Montana:

 Marketing mail sent from Portland might take as long as five days to reach Seattle:

 These days, a piece of first-class mail sent from New York City will travel as far as some areas of Wisconsin and Illinois in three days and takes around five to make it all the way across the country to California:

-If you want to reach Guam, First-Class Mail will take five days, though that’s a pretty far cry from the 17 days the same route takes via Standard Mail:
+If you want to reach Guam, first-class mail sent from New York City will take six days, though that’s a pretty far cry from the 17 days marketing mail will take via the same route:

 Again, all these are standards, meaning they don’t necessarily reflect the reality of every mail delivery, which has gotten slower since late 2021, when the USPS began dialing back on the use of airplanes to transport mail.
 But they are a good way to estimate when you can expect that postcard or check to arrive once you stick it in the mail if everything goes right.